MastrMatt/liteDB-node/README.md

 await client.disconnect();
 ```

 -The disconnect function waits for all commands that have been initiated to be fully processed and thier responses returned from the server.
-Then socket socketion is closed.
+Then the connection to the server is closed.
 If the disconnection was sucessful a close event is emitted

 ## Supported Commands